 Fine dining.
 Afternoon Tea.
 Cocktails.
 This venue is a game-changer for Birmingham, go and support it.

-Now offering Independent Birmingham Membership Card holders a Complimentary Cocktail On Arrival When You Book Afternoon Tea (please state you have a valid IBcard upon booking or arrival) OR The 6-Course Tasting Menu For Just £35 (Tuesday – Friday, lunch only) – for more information, you can visit their website
+Now offering Independent Birmingham Membership Card holders: A Complimentary Cocktail On Arrival When You Book Afternoon Tea (please state you have a valid IBcard upon booking or arrival) AND 10% Off The Bill (Tuesday – Friday, lunch only, maximum of 4 persons).

 Photo credit: Tom Bird